Tanvi2616/Movie-Match-Content-Based-Recommendation-System/README.md

-# 🎬 MovieMatch: Content-Based Movie Recommendation System
+# 🎬 MovieMatch: Movie Recommendation System

 MovieMatch is a content-based movie recommendation system that suggests 5 similar movies based on the user's input.
 It uses natural language processing and cosine similarity to match movies, and displays posters using the TMDb API.
 The project includes a clean frontend built with **Streamlit** and is deployed on **Streamlit Cloud**.